Eight Protectors of The Twelve Zodiac

 Eight Protectors of The Twelve Zodiac are listed in the fourth volume of Butsuzōzui.
 In the illustrations, the Thousand-armed Avalokiteśvara is simplified to have four-armed.

-Eight Protectors of The Twelve Zodiac (十二支の御守り本尊), also known as the The Eight Guardian Deities (八大守护神), Hachi-tai Futsu (八体仏), are guardian deities of the twelve zodiac animals in Japanese esoteric Buddhism, based on the Heavenly Stems, Earthly Branches, Twelve Nidānas and Godai.
+Eight Protectors of The Twelve Zodiac (十二支の御守り本尊), also known as The Eight Guardian Deities (八大守护神), Hachi-tai Futsu (八体仏), are guardian deities of the twelve zodiac animals in Japanese esoteric Buddhism, based on the Heavenly Stems, Earthly Branches, Twelve Nidānas and Godai.
 Although they are called guardian deities, they are actually Yidams.
 According to Japanese Buddhist customs, each person born in the year of their birth is guarded by the Buddha or Bodhisattva corresponding to their zodiac sign.
 For example, the guardian deity of those born in the Year of the Rabbit is Manjushri.
 Each guardian deity has a corresponding seed syllables, direction, and earthly branch.

 The Eight Guardian Deities are not mentioned in any traditional Buddhist scriptures.
-Besides Japan, they are also widely circulated in China Mainland, Hong Kong, Taiwan, and Chinese communities in Southeast Asia.
+Besides Japan, they are also widely circulated in China Mainland, Hong Kong, Taiwan, Korea and Chinese communities in Southeast Asia.
 Their images or seed syllables are often made into amulets, jewelry, thangkas, Thai amulets, and creative industries.
 The Eight Guardian Deities are also enshrined in the Buddha Tooth Relic Temple and Museum, Singapore.